EuroLinux/eurolinux-open-docs/docs/HowTo/docker.md

 ## What's next?

-[EuroLinux Ltd. provides several Docker images for you to use](https://hub.docker.com/u/eurolinux) They are publicly available and free of charge.
+[EuroLinux provides several Docker images for you to use](https://hub.docker.com/u/eurolinux).
+They are publicly available and free of charge.
 Take a look at our entry [*EuroLinux docker images are now available*](https://en.euro-linux.com/blog/eurolinux-docker-images-are-now-available/) for more information.
 Additionally, [we provide a quick guide for having the